Portable Power Stations – power on the go (Off-grid update 8/24)

 OHM’s LAW – you need to understand this – Volts x Amps = Watts

-For example, a radiant bar heater uses 240V AC x 10A = 2400W (the maximum a household circuit breaker can handle).
-A laptop may use 20V DC x 3A = 60W.
+For example, a radiant bar heater uses 240V AC x 10A = 2400W (the maximum a household circuit breaker can handle), while a laptop may use 20V DC x 3A = 60W.

 If you are interested in how Amps kill, read this.

 Think of this as litres of fuel in the tank.
-We all know fuel economy depends on the car’s load, speed, and braking.
+Fuel economy (real kilometres per litre) depends on the car’s load, speed, and braking.
 The bigger the capacity, the more devices it can run for longer.

 You may have to look to find these figures because most portable power stations advertise Inverter capacity.
-The higher the Wh, the more it can support.
+The higher the Wh, the longer it can support a load.

 Inverter capacity (total Wattage Output)